Ischgl: COVID-19 pandemic hotspot

 Ischgl was identified as a major hotspot of the COVID-19 pandemic in Europe.
 Six hundred infections in Austria and up to 1,200 infections in Germany and the Nordic countries were traced back to the ski resort, starting from Iceland on 1 March 2020, with transmissions occurring from late February 2020.
 A significant portion of the cases were further traced to the Kitzloch après-ski bar at the resort, where sharing of whistles were likely conduits of contagion.
 Even as health authorities in other countries began issuing warnings against travel to Ischgl, the resort remained open, with Tyrolean authorities playing down the risks.
 The bar was eventually closed on 10 March and the whole town quarantined from 13 March until 22 April 2020.

 Out of the 1600 inhabitants of Ischgl, two persons died.
 Nine were treated in hospital, one in an intensive care unit.
 In April 2020 antibodies were found in 51.4% of the population, in November 2020 it was still 45.4%.

+Climate

+Ischgl has a weather station at an altitude of 2327 m.
+This weather station is located within the alpine climate zone (Köppen ETH), closely bordering on a subarctic climate (Köppen Dfc), because the hottest month is only 9.9 C.

+Discovery of the Ischgl Meteorite

+In June 1976, the Ischgl meteorite was discovered on a mountain road near Ischgl, Austria, after being dislodged by a snow avalanche.
+Initially unrecognized as a meteorite, it was stored privately for over three decades until its scientific validation in 2008.
+Classified as an LL6 chondrite with excellent preservation, the meteorite's origin was traced back to a fireball event (EN241170) recorded in November 1970 over Germany.
+Advanced trajectory reconstruction techniques and radionuclide data confirmed the meteorite's link to this fireball, providing insights into its cosmic history and heliocentric orbit.

+Subsequently, the Ischgl meteorite was acquired by the Natural History Museum Vienna in 2011 and displayed in their Meteorite hall.
+With a remaining main mass of 708.1 grams, the meteorite's exterior is fully crusted, showcasing regmaglypts, while its interior reveals a light-gray chondritic texture.
+The identification of the meteorite's source fireball helps understand its journey through space and its relatively recent fall to Earth.
+Additional fragments from this meteorite fall could have been recovered in the area.